 With these points in mind you will have a better chance of safely getting on your way again.
 Please treat the trails and surrounding areas with respect and stay where you are allowed to recreate.
-Seek instruction from an preserving your vehicle and the trail.
-By getting in a calm mindset you are more likely to make better decisions.
+Seek instruction from an and want to learn more.

-I4WDTA instructor if you are serious about 4 wheeling and want to learn more.
 Together we can keep trails open for all to enjoy.

+I4WDTA instructor if you are serious about 4 wheeling